aminradbord/Convex-Optimization-Assignment/README.md

 # Convex-Asignment
-Solution of Some Convex problem
+# Solution of Some Convex problems by Matlab code